Trust is an essential component in a healthy marriage or committed relationship. Secrecy destroys that trust!

-Emotional and relationship health requires both times together and time alone.
-Healthy marriages blend seamlessly and harmoniously private time and group time.
+Emotional and relationship health requires both time together and time alone.
+Healthy marriages blend seamlessly and harmoniously with private time and group time.

 Secrecy, on the other hand, is used for personal gain at the expense of other family members.
 The deceiver hides or lies about information that his or her partner should know about.
 Secrecy has a high price tag since it significantly alters for the worse the lives of ALL family members.

 How can you know if withholding information is secrecy or privacy?

 If my partner would discover what it is I am concealing, would he or she feel betrayed and devastated or would he or she not care?

 If the answer is that your partner would feel ‘betrayed and devastated,’ it is secrecy.
 If their response is ‘indifferent or mildly uncomfortable’ it is privacy.

 However, the lines between secrecy and privacy are not always so clear as you will see in the examples discussed below.